mjfactor/unli-contribute/README.md

 ![image](https://github.com/user-attachments/assets/b4ecd954-c519-4ce2-9e88-3eb9a1bc9926)

 4th: add the python script in your repo.
-The script is just replacing the words in README.md
+The script is just replacing the words in README.md, you can use any script.

+5th: sip coffe ☕. its done

+PS. there are comments in the file, read it.